How To Start An Antiques Business Complete With Valuable Resources

 - “Antiques” are commonly defined as anything over 100 years old.
 “Collectibles,” on the other hand, is a term used to distinguish more recent items from antiques.
 Denoting “popular” culture, collectibles are anything that people collect, especially parts of everyday life in a bygone era now fondly remembered.

 - Your purchasing skills and ability to spot a good find are crucial.
 Buy at bargain prices: items in auctions ought to sell for about half their actual value.
 You can also find hundreds of items selling at a quick pace at estate auctions, although many of these items will require cleaning or repair.
 You can also check out merchandise online and in paper-based antique publications.

 - You need to develop a system for recording and keeping track of your inventory.
-Enter each item you buy in a logbook, complete with a catalog number, description, cost, and sale price.
-Your logbook is invaluable for tracking your costs and seeing how long you’ve had an item.
-If you know any history about an item, be sure to jot that down.
+Enter each item you buy in a logbook, spreadsheet, or inventory program complete with a catalog number, description, cost, and sale price.
+Your records are invaluable for tracking your costs and seeing how long you’ve had an item.
+If you know any history about an item, be sure to include that in the notes section.

 - Learn how to spot fakes.
 Antique collectors encounter both authentic and counterfeit pieces.
 Talk with other collectors and learn different tricks and techniques to help you identify a fake.

 - By browsing eBay and other online auction sites, as well as thrift stores and pawnshops, you’ll be able to build up a decent collection.
 By knowing what to look for, you’ll be able to know what your customers are looking for, as well.